MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxinboundroutingmethod-priority.md

-﻿---
+---
-Description: 'The Priority property is a value associated with the order in which the fax service calls the routing method when the service receives a fax job.' ms.assetid: '23208ac4-68c8-4f62-b588-2d0a5575f87c'
+Description: The Priority property is a value associated with the order in which the fax service calls the routing method when the service receives a fax job. ms.assetid: 23208ac4-68c8-4f62-b588-2d0a5575f87c
-title: 'FaxInboundRoutingMethod.Priority property'
+title: FaxInboundRoutingMethod.Priority property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxInboundRoutingMethod.Priority property